Edge AI, Computer Vision Edge Computing and The Future

-As we continue to immerse ourselves in all the emerging technologies our client's need, it's essential to stay up-to-date on all the latest and greatest innovations.
+As we continue to immerse ourselves in all the emerging technologies our clients need, it's essential to stay up-to-date on all the latest and greatest innovations.
 One such innovation is the union of Edge AI or Edge computing and Computer Vision.

 The introduction of cloud computing has become an essential part of AI evolution.
-As more businesses, across a whole spectrum of industries, push towards a cloud-based future, it has also paved the way for more robust and essential AI.
+As more businesses, across a whole spectrum of industries, push toward a cloud-based future, it has also paved the way for more robust and essential AI.

 What is Cloud Computing?

 Cloud computing refers to the on-demand availability of computer system resources, especially data storage and computing power, without the user having to control them directly.
 This has been vital in the last few years, especially as many businesses have gone through or are currently undergoing a digital transformation.
 More companies see the benefit and the need to store their information on a cloud-based platform and have begun to do so.